fossmanjack/savepoint/doc/design.md

 indexed by ID or timestamp.
 Probably object indexed by timestamp since that will make sorting and retrieving a range of keys (dates) straightforward, and we'll be doing that a lot for the timeline.

+const _Saves = {
+	timestamp: { Save object },
+	timestamp: { Save object },
+	...
+}

+On the other hand, consider what we're mostly using that object for: a timeline view, sorted in reverse chronological order.
+This will make use of a FlatList, which wants an array as its input.
+Of course, Object.keys(_Saves) would do the trick just fine.

+Eh.
+Let's start by using an array of objects and make the change if it creates problems.

+### Markdown

+Save bodies are stored with markdown intact and are converted to JSX on the fly.
+What I need is a markdown-to-JSX converter that also converts things in \[\[tags\]\] to Pressables that open the linked entry in a pop-up.
+It also needs to be able to convert external links to React Linking objects, right.

+- markdown-to-jsx -- for React, might not work with RN?
+But outputs a JSX component so maybe ...
+- react-markdown is another one to try